 However, as indeterminacy plagues in our life, deterministic graph often fails to serve as a suitable model for networks nowadays.
 Usually, we do not have certain knowledge of existence of network links.
 For instance, in social networks, due to the variability of social ties [6], the relations between network nodes may not be known in advance; in communication systems, established connections between nodes may frequently fail because of the unreliability of data links [7], [8].
-It has also been pointed out that more than 90 percent of network links are observed to be unreliable [9].
-Consequently, we may not obtain deterministic network configuration from the predesigned topology; sometimes we even have to intentionally blur the links for privacy reasons [10].
-All those factors motivate the modeling the network as an uncertain graph [10], where, instead of appearing deterministically, each edge is associated with some prior existence probability.
+It has also been pointed out that more than 90% of network links are observed to be unreliable [10].
+Consequently, we may not obtain deterministic network configuration from the predesigned topology; sometimes we even have to intentionally blur the links for privacy reasons [11].
+All those factors impose a need to incorporate uncertainty into the network, which can essentially be modeled as an uncertain graph [11], where, instead of appearing deterministically, each edge is associated with some prior existence probability.
 The existence probabilities not only are symbols of uncertainty, but also bear important attributes of network links.
 Take social network again for example.
-These probabilities may represent the confidence of link prediction [11], or the strength of the influence that a node has on the other [2].
+These probabilities may represent the confidence of link prediction [12], or the strength of the influence that a node has on the other [2].
 In communication networks such as data center networks, these probabilities reflect the failure frequency of communication links [7].

 When the graph is uncertain, traditional methods such as depth-first-traversal, breadth-first-traversal and graph labeling are no longer suitable for determining the source-destination connectivity of networks due to the lack of deterministic information on edges' existence.
 To hedge the uncertainty, we need to test the edges to determine whether they truly exist or not.
 However, such edge testing involves far more complicated procedures than simply identifying uncertain links and thus may turn out to be more costly.
 For example, in citation networks, we can establish probabilistic relationships between papers just by reference information.
 In contrast, to unravel the genuine relation between papers, we have to apply advanced data mining approaches which involves considerably more intensive computation.
 Consequently, it is extremely desirable to test the most cost-effective edges, i.e., to design a testing strategy that determines the source-destination connectivity of uncertain networks incurring minimum cost.
 Furthermore, to fully utilize the results of previous tests, the strategy should be adaptive, which means that we may determine the next edge to test based on the edge existence information we have already acquired through previous tests.
+And we defer a more detailed explanation of how the problem of interest can be applied to other realistic scenarios to the end of Section III-B.